 In order to not cheat, I decided to make a fried apple snack the healthy way.
 After I cored and sliced my apple, I melted one tablespoon of coconut oil in my cast iron skillet.
 I laid the apple slices in the hot oil and fried them for about 2 to 3 minutes on each side, just enough to heat things up and get them that gorgeous golden brown color.

 Then I sprinkled nutmeg, cinnamon (ceylon), and finely chopped pecans over them.
-(After researching the way most spices are irradiated, I purchase all of mine organically and GMO-free from our affiliate Mountain Rose Herbs, and it’s also cheaper than the grocery store) The scent of heaven invaded my kitchen.
+The scent of heaven invaded my kitchen.
 You think I’m exaggerating, but I’m not, or not that much.

 Looking for more healthy or gluten free recipes?
 You might also enjoy these: